marcelgoh/marcelgoh.github.io/_posts/2019-03-03-overengineering-calculator.md

     -22.000000
 ```

 When you type a string into OCalc, all the program sees is a list of characters.
-First the programs __lexes__ the string into a list of tokens, ignoring whitespaces and other things that largely don't matter.
+First the program __lexes__ the string into a list of tokens, ignoring whitespaces and other things that largely don't matter.
 For instance, the string `"3*(5 + 4)"` becomes the following list of tokens:

 ```ocaml
 [(NUMBER "3"), (OP "*"), (LPAREN "("), (NUMBER "5"), (OP "+"), (NUMBER "4"), (RPAREN ")")]